roukell/melody_lo_portfolio/README.md

 ## Portfolio
 Portfolio button will take you to the projects that I am currenting working on.
-FYI, my portfolio is incompleted, so you will see three clickable images that has cool shadow and enlarge effect that takes you to no where.
+FYI, my portfolio is incompleted, so you will see three clickable images that have cool shadow and enlarge effects that take you to no where.

 ## Contact
 This is where you can contact me via the webpage.
 Again, the contact form is not in action yet.